tinkerhub/TinkerHub-Learning-Paths/content/html-css/index.md

 This path can't be considered as the full-fledged Front End Web Development path in any way.
 Layouting is just one part of the equation and you should learn some JavaScript ( And preferably a JS framework ).
 Now, before spending your time on javascript, You should be capable of understanding basic layout techniques in HTML and CSS.
 We'll leave the Front End Web Development path's link at the end of this path :wink:

-## Install and setup stuffs :construction:
+## Install and setup stuffs 🚧

 For learning HTML & CSS you need to first set up the following things

 Things you need and need not.

-1. A :computer: with any OS :white_check_mark:
+1. A :computer: with any OS ✔️
-2. A good light weight IDE: [VSCode](https://code.visualstudio.com/), [Atom](https://atom.io/) :white_check_mark:
+2. A good light weight IDE: [VSCode](https://code.visualstudio.com/), [Atom](https://atom.io/) ✔️
-3. One of the most used web browsers: [Firefox](https://www.mozilla.org/en-US/firefox/new/), [Edge](https://www.microsoft.com/en-us/edge), [Chrome](https://www.google.com/chrome/) :white_check_mark:
+3. One of the most used web browsers: [Firefox](https://www.mozilla.org/en-US/firefox/new/), [Edge](https://www.microsoft.com/en-us/edge), [Chrome](https://www.google.com/chrome/) ✔️
-4. Using super light Notepad Text Editor :x:
+4. Using super light Notepad Text Editor ❌
-5. High designing skills :x:
+5. High designing skills ❌
-6. Basic programming knowledge :x:
+6. Basic programming knowledge ❌

-## Baby steps :baby:
+## Baby steps 👶

 What we are worried about here is to have a good understanding of HTML & CSS.